unibo-dtm-se-2324-CompanyWindow/report/sections/01-concept/index.md

 ## **Use Cases Collection**

-A use case can be conceived as a set of scenarios tied together by a common user goal – a scenario is a sequence of steps describing an interaction between a user and a System.
-So, a use case lists the steps required to achieve a goal from users’ point of view, including the interactions between users and systems.
-It provides a narrative of how a System is used.
+A **use case** can be conceived as a set of scenarios tied together by a common user goal.
+A **scenario** is a sequence of steps describing an interaction between a user and a system.
+A use case lists the steps required to achieve a goal from the user’s point of view, including interactions between users and systems.
+It provides a narrative of how a system is used.

-We'll outline the primary use cases, actors, and their interactions within the system.
+To better understand the functionalities and user interactions within the **CompanyWindow** platform, we created a **use case diagram** and **user stories**.

+- **Use case diagram** offers a visual overview of the system’s main features, such as company analysis, account management, and data saving.
+  It show how different user (authenticated and unauthenticated) interact with these features.
+- **User stories** complement this by focusing on specific goals and motivations.
+  Written from the user's perspective, they help guide the design of intuitive and meaningful features that respond to real needs.

 ![Use Cases Diagram](./imgs/UseCases.jpg)

-#### Use Case 1: Search for a company

-- Primary Actor: User

-- Main Scenario:

-    1. The user opens the system

-    2. The user enters the company name in the search bar

-    3. The user views the page with all the collected data related to the searched company

-#### Use Case 2: View sentiment analysis results

-- Primary Actors: Prospective Employee, HR Manager

-- Description: HR Managers and Prospective Employees review sentiment analysis results to understand the company’s image

-- Main Scenario:

-    1. The user is on the page of the searched company

-    2. The user selects the "Sentiment Analysis" option

-    3. The system displays the sentiment analysis results

-    4. The user uses the data to understand the company’s image.

-#### Use Case 3: Read and filter reviews

-- Primary Actor: User

-- Main Scenario:

-    1. The user accesses the company's page

-    2. The user selects the "Reviews" section

-    3. The user selects the filter option

-    4. The user chooses the desired filters

-    5. The user clicks on "Apply"

-#### Use Case 4: Login

-- Primary Actor: User

-- Main Scenario:

-    1. The user navigates to the login page

-    2. The user enters their username and password

-    3. The user clicks on the "Login" button

-    4. The system verifies the credentials

-    5. The user is logged in and redirected to the main dashboard or homepage

-- Extensions:
-    - Invalid credentials are entered

-    - The system displays an error message àThe user is prompted to re-enter his credentials

-#### Use case 5: saving a company in the library

-- Actors: subscribe users

-- Main Scenario:

-    1. The user opens the application

-    2. The user logs in with their credentials

-    3. The user types the name of the company in the search bar

-    4. The user visualizes the interface with all the data collected

-    5. The user clicks on “save in the library”

-#### Use case 6: View all the elements saved in the library

-- Actors: users

-- Description: Users can check all the companies they have saved

-- Main scenario:

-    1. The user opens the application

-    2. The user logs in with their credentials

-    3. The user clicks on “library”

-    4. The user views all the elements saved

-## **User Stories**

-**Related to functions and tools**

-- As a user (both company and job seeker), I want to save companies I’m interested in, so that I [can check them all later/I don’t have to search for them again].

-- As a user, I want to filter and order my library according to different criteria, so that I can view company with features that I’m looking for the most.

-*UI/UX*
-- As a user, I want an easy and intuitive UI so that I won’t have any problems in using the [software/website/app?]

-*Log in and access*
-- As a user, I want an option to log in/register so that I can visualize what I saved in every device.
+## Unauthenticated User Use Cases

+### Use Case 1 — Analyze a Company
+- **Actor:** Unauthenticated User
+- **Description:** The user enters a company name to view sentiment analysis and review insights.
+- **Precondition:** The user is on the homepage.
+- **Main Scenario:**
+  1. User enters company name and clicks "Analyze".
+  2. System processes the request and displays analysis results.
+- **Postcondition:** The user views the company’s sentiment and review summary.

+### Use Case 2 — Registration
+- **Actor:** Unauthenticated User
+- **Description:** The user creates an account to access personalized features.
+- **Main Scenario:**
+  1. User fills in the registration form with personal details.
+  2. System creates the account.
+- **Postcondition:** The user becomes authenticated.

+### Use Case 3 — Login
+- **Actor:** Unauthenticated User
+- **Description:** The user logs into the system.
+- **Main Scenario:**
+  1. User enters email and password.
+  2. System verifies credentials and grants access.
+- **Postcondition:** The user is authenticated.

+---

+## Authenticated User Use Cases

+### Use Case 4 — Save Search Result
+- **Actor:** Authenticated User
+- **Description:** The user saves a company analysis for future reference.
+- **Main Scenario:**
+  1. User clicks "Save" on the analysis page.
+  2. Optionally adds personal notes.
+- **Postcondition:** The analysis is stored in the user’s library.

+### Use Case 5 — View Saved Searches
+- **Actor:** Authenticated User
+- **Description:** The user accesses previously saved analyses.
+- **Main Scenario:**
+  1. User navigates to "Saved Searches".
+  2. System displays the list of saved items.
+- **Postcondition:** The user views saved data.

+### Use Case 6 — View and Edit Saved Search Detail
+- **Actor:** Authenticated User
+- **Description:** The user opens a saved analysis and edits notes.
+- **Main Scenario:**
+  1. User selects a saved item.
+  2. System displays full analysis and notes.
+  3. User edits and saves notes.
+- **Postcondition:** Notes are updated.

+### Use Case 7 — Manage Account Settings
+- **Actor:** Authenticated User
+- **Description:** The user updates account information.
+- **Main Scenario:**
+  1. User accesses account settings.
+  2. Updates email, password, or company (if HR Manager).
+- **Postcondition:** Account data is updated.

+### Use Case 8 — Delete Account
+- **Actor:** Authenticated User
+- **Description:** The user removes their account from the system.
+- **Main Scenario:**
+  1. User selects "Delete Account".
+  2. Confirms the action.
+- **Postcondition:** Account is permanently deleted.

+---

+## User Stories

+### Related to Functions and Tools
+- As a user, I want to save companies I’m interested in, so that I can easily revisit them later without searching again.
+- As a user, I want to view all my saved searches, so that I can revisit previous analyses.
+- As a user, I want to add personal notes to a saved search, so that I can record my thoughts.

+### Log In and Access
+- As a user, I want an option to log in/register, so that I can visualize my saved searches on every device.
 - As a user, I want to be able to easily sync my app data across multiple devices, so that I can access my information from anywhere.

-**More related to benefits and necessities**
+### UI/UX
+- As a user, I want a clean and intuitive interface, so that I can navigate the platform without confusion or frustration.
+- As a user, I want to see a loading message while the system processes the analysis, so that I understand something is happening.

+### Benefits and Necessities
+- As a user, I want to view a summary, sentiment score, pros and cons, and visual elements, so that I can evaluate the company quickly.
-- As a user (HR), I want to see the overall rating given by the company’s employees so that I can understand [what to improve/build an employer branding strategy].
+- As a user (HR), I want to see the overall rating given by the company’s employees, so that I can understand what to improve and build an employer branding strategy.

-- As a user (HR), I want to see the most used negative words used in reviews so that I can understand how to address the issues.
+- As a user (HR), I want to see the most used negative words in reviews, so that I can address key issues.

-- As a user (HR), I want to see the most used positive words used in reviews so that I can understand what employees find favorable about the company.
+- As a user (HR), I want to see the most used positive words in reviews, so that I can understand what employees find favorable about the company.

-- As a user (HR), I want to see similar companies recommended so that I can check out my competitors.

-- As a user (job seeker), I want to see the overall rating given by the company’s employees so that I can choose carefully where to apply.
+- As a user (Prospective Employee), I want to see the overall rating given by the company’s employees, so that I can choose carefully where to apply.

-- As a user (job seeker), I want to see the most used negative words used in reviews so that I can see the potential drawbacks of joining the company.
+- As a user (Prospective Employee), I want to see the most used negative words in reviews, so that I can see potential drawbacks of joining the company.

-- As a user (job seeker), I want to see the most used positive words used in reviews so that I can evaluate the potential benefits of joining the company.
+- As a user (Prospective Employee), I want to see the most used positive words in reviews, so that I can evaluate the potential benefits of joining the company.

+### Account Management
+- As a user, I want to update my email, password, and company (if HR Manager), so that my account stays accurate.
-- As a user (job seeker), I want to see similar companies recommended so that I can keep my [applying] options open.
+- As a user, I want to delete my account, so that I can remove my data from the system.